timreichen/Bundler/README.md

 - handles [`css` imports](#CSS) and `css` `@import` statements
 - supports `css` postcss-preset-env *stage 2* and *nesting-rules* by default

-### But there is `deno bundle`…
-Deno offers `deno bundle` to transpile a file to a standalone module.
-This might work in some occations but is limited.
-Bundler works in a similar way to `deno bundle` but is created with the web in mind.
-It splits dynamic imports to separate files and injects paths.
-It splits code that is imported in multiple files so it only is loaded once.
-The `--optimize` option also allows for code minification with both `javascript` and `css` files.
-It also has a `--watch` option that observes all dependencies and re-bundles on files changes.

 ### File extensions and url imports
 Typescript as of today does throw an error if an import has a `.ts` extension or a url.